umccr/MAF-summary/README.md

 To summarise MAF file(s) for specific set of genes run the *[summariseMAFsGenes.R](./scripts/summariseMAFsGenes.R)* script.
 This script catches the arguments from the command line and passes them to the *[summariseMAFsGenes.Rmd](./scripts/summariseMAFsGenes.Rmd)* script to produce the html report, generate set of plots and excel spreadsheets summarising user-defined genes for individual MAF files.

 NOTE: Only non-synonymous variants with high/moderate variant consequences, including *frame shift deletions*, *frame shift deletions*, *splice site mutations*, *translation start site mutations* ,*nonsense mutation*, *nonstop mutations*, *in-frame deletion*, *in-frame insertions* and *missense mutation*, are reported (silent variants are ignored).

+Make sure that *[X11](https://www.xquartz.org/)* is installed, as this is required to generate the interactive plots.

 **Script**: *[summariseMAFsGenes.R](./scripts/summariseMAFsGenes.R)*